 (Continued)

-Parental Leave
+Parental Leave Options

-Unpaid Parental Leave (KRS 161.770) (continued)
+Unpaid Leave (KRS 161.770) (continued)

 Employees on maternity leave shall notify the Superintendent in writing of their intent to return to the school system on or before the date prescribed in Policy 03.123.
 Employees who fail to notify the Superintendent of their return by the date prescribed in Policy 03.123 cannot be guaranteed employment for the following school year.